andrelbarreto/Best_Cupcakes/README.md

 * **This assignment must be deployed.** * Please submit both the deployed Heroku link to your homework AND the link to the Github Repository!

+-----------IMPORTANT NOTE----------
+For this exercise, instead of using burgers this app chose to use the same guidelines but for cupcakes !
+Therefore, any mention on instructions of 'burger' should be understood as 'cupcake' for this app.

 ## Instructions

 #### App Setup